-The only challenge that comes with this is that you won’t be able to fit four windows on the screen but two or three at the very most, unless you are comfortable having a crammed-up screen space.
+The only challenge that comes with this is that you won’t be able to fit four windows on the screen but two or three at the very most unless you are comfortable having a crammed-up screen space.

 4K monitors also come with a built-in auto-sizing feature to make your work even easier.
 A good example of such a monitor is the Dell U3219Q .

-The most important consideration to make when choosing a 4K monitor aside from the technical aspects, is the desk space since these monitors take up a significant amount of space.
+The most important consideration to make when choosing a 4K monitor, aside from the technical aspects, is the desk space since these monitors take up a significant amount of space.

 You will need to figure out whether your PC can drive a 4K monitor.
-You may want to consider a discrete GPU instead of an integrated one, particularly if planning for a multiple monitor setup or external displays.
+You may want to consider a discrete GPU instead of an integrated one, particularly if you are planning for a multiple monitor setup or external displays.

 What Is a 4K Monitor Good For?